 The Company's assessment of the significance of an input to the fair value measurement requires judgment, which may affect the valuation of fair value assets and liabilities and their placement within the fair value hierarchy levels.
-The carrying amounts reported in the condensed consolidated financial statements approximate the fair value for cash and cash equivalents, accounts receivable, accounts payables, and accrued expenses due to their short-term nature.
-The carrying amount of the Company's term loan, which is described below, approximates fair value, considering the interest rates are based on the prime interest rate.
+The carrying amounts reported in the unaudited condensed consolidated financial statements approximate the fair value for cash and cash equivalents, short-term investments, accounts receivable, accounts payables, and accrued expenses due to their short-term nature.